isomorphic-software/smartclient-docs/classes/FormItem.md

 **Flags**: IRW

 ---
+## Attr: FormItem.stopOnError

+### Description
+Indicates that if validation fails, the user should not be allowed to exit the field - focus will be forced back into the field until the error is corrected.

+This property defaults to [DynamicForm.stopOnError](DynamicForm.md#attr-dynamicformstoponerror) if unset.

+Enabling this property also implies [FormItem.validateOnExit](#attr-formitemvalidateonexit) is automatically enabled.
+If there are server-based validators on this item, setting this property also implies that [FormItem.synchronousValidation](#attr-formitemsynchronousvalidation) is forced on.

+**Flags**: IR

+---
 ## Attr: FormItem.titleStyle

 ### Description
-Base CSS class name for a regular form-item's title.
-Note that this is a [FormItemBaseStyle](../reference_2.md#type-formitembasestyle) so will pick up stateful suffixes on focus, disabled state change etc. by default.
+Base CSS class name for a form item's title.
+Note that this is a [FormItemBaseStyle](../reference.md#type-formitembasestyle) so will pick up stateful suffixes on focus, disabled state change etc. by default.

-When the [title](#attr-formitemtitle) is shown [above](#attr-formitemtitleorientation) the item, the title element is given the [verticalTitleStyle](#attr-formitemverticaltitlestyle) if it's set, as it is in some skins - otherwise, it will fall back to `titleStyle`.

 Note the appearance of the title is also affected by [DynamicForm.titlePrefix](DynamicForm.md#attr-dynamicformtitleprefix)/[titleSuffix](DynamicForm.md#attr-dynamicformtitlesuffix) and [DynamicForm.requiredTitlePrefix](DynamicForm.md#attr-dynamicformrequiredtitleprefix)/[requiredTitleSuffix](DynamicForm.md#attr-dynamicformrequiredtitlesuffix).